-The Ice Station is on permanent display as part of the Meow Wolf collective's grand installation, the work of over a hundred artists and artisans, designers and builders, musicians, tech-wizards, writers, and film-makers.
-The 35,000 square-foot rehab of an abandoned bowling alley, sponsored in part by George RR Martin, "Game of Thrones" author, features community services, educational programs and a music venue alongside the permanent art exhibit.
-The March opening attracted press in the New York Times, the LA Times and the London Telegraph, plus coverage across various arts and tech and science fiction sites.
+The Ice Station is on display as part of the Meow Wolf collective's grand installation, the work of a raucous team of artists, music and film-makers, artisanal welders, laser-cutters, and tech-creatives.
+The 35,000 square-foot rehab of an abandoned bowling alley, helped in part by George RR Martin, "Game of Thrones" author, is loosely connected along a central narrative, and visitors can "play" the space like a game.
+Even more ambitious projects are now in the works for Las Vegas and Denver.
+The opening attracted press in the New York Times, the LA Times and the London Telegraph, plus coverage across various arts and tech and science fiction sites.

 I learned appreciation for mud-and-tape artisans, working obsessively on the walls with joint compound, house paint and then matte sealer.
 I wanted the result to feel like a giant abstract ice painting, in 360.
 The portholes are for actual ships; I experimented with the relationship between image and color shifts from the LED strips to create a sense of movement.